 The first challenge with Kubernetes is your most important objective: to get a working application live on the internet.
 Yes, you can expose your application using node ports or load balancers.
 But if you require a more complex production-ready setup, you would install and configure an ingress controller on Kubernetes, automatically create hostnames in DNS, create SSL/TLS certificates, implement network policies, use an OAuth2 proxy for SSO, or even add mTLS between Pods.
-These are just a few examples of the enormous complexity that Kubernetes introduces.
+These are just a few examples of the enormous complexity introduced by Kubernetes.

-We know DevOps teams like to select all the tools themselves and integrate them, but is your product owner willing to wait a couple of months before your application is live on the internet?
+We know DevOps teams like to select and integrate all the tools themselves and integrate them, but is your product owner willing to wait a couple of months before your application is up and running and securely exposed?

-Security is a very important aspect of any DevOps team.
+Security is a vital aspect of any DevOps team.
 Implementing security best practices can be difficult and time-consuming.
 Let’s look at some security controls that would require your attention:

 - Identify vulnerabilities within container images and see whether they are fixable or not